gvwilson/thirdbit/src/fiction/iffy/index.md

 Where is he?
 Where is Johnson bloody Wales?"

-Without warning the captain twisted, rolled, and scissored her legs to trade places with the guard on top of her.
+Without warning she twisted, rolled, and scissored her legs to trade places with the guard on top of her.
 The second guard had only a moment to say, "Don't—" before the captain was on her feet.
 Her well-aimed knee took away the rest of his sentence.